 Insights

-Each month, a short piece of analysis drawn from the argument of The Re-Alignment Era and applied to current conditions.
+Twice a month, a short piece of analysis drawn from the argument of The Re-Alignment Era and applied to current conditions.
 Not commentary.
 Not a newsletter in the conventional sense.
 A single structural observation, taken from the book’s framework and tested against something happening now in business, institutions, or professional life.

 Subscribe to Book Insights

-One email each month.
+Two emails each month.
 Nothing else.
 Unsubscribe at any time.

 The Return of Consequence